eMedicine Specialties > Emergency Medicine > Toxicology

 • Co-ingestants

-• Motivation for ingestion
+• Motivation for ingestion (intentional versus accidental)

 • Medications available in the household

-• Paramedics or family members may be able to provide additional information (eg, medications, past medical history).
+Paramedics or family members may be able to provide additional information (eg, medications, past medical history)

-• Duration of administration
+• Duration of phenytoin use

 • Dosing